Life cycle thinking: Consumers

 Consumers regularly make choices regarding products they would like to use, based on needs and different brands available.
-Due to a number of factors, the environment impact of a product purchase may not be a deciding factor when it comes to choosing a product.
+Due to several factors, the environmental impact of a product purchase may not be a deciding factor when it comes to choosing a product.
 Consumers may not be aware of the product's energy usage, questionable labor conditions that produced it, hazardous waste from production, impacts on the ecosystem, or pollution of air or water.

-Consumers can apply life cycle thinking in multiple different ways with regards to their product choices in order to reduce their impact on the environment.
+Consumers can apply life cycle thinking in multiple different ways with regards to their product choices to reduce their impact on the environment.
 Many companies provide sustainability reports that consumers can read to educate themselves.
 By using life cycle thinking, consumers can choose a company with reduced environmental impacts.

 Primarily, consumer usage has the largest impact on the environment throughout a product's life.
 By using life cycle thinking this impact can be reduced.
 This would require educating consumers to make better choices about product usage.
-This can come from the companies who provide the goods and services, from non-profit consumer awareness groups or from government agencies.
+This can come from the companies who provide the goods and services, from non-profit consumer awareness groups or government agencies.
 Consumer education starts with a self-assessment; for example, consumers can ask themselves what impacts they have while using the product and whether they can pursue more environmentally friendly alternatives.
 Consumers can educate themselves on how to become more sustainable themselves through life cycle thinking rather than relying on the efforts of companies and the government.

 Businesses are responsible for many choices about their services and products each day.
 By applying life cycle thinking, businesses can recognize the potential impacts of their choices.
 They consider how each design and manufacturing decision has an effect on the environment and how they can make it more sustainable.
 Businesses not only take into consideration how the product is made, but also how the product will be used and disposed of by the user.
-Companies try to have a more sustainable product by making products recyclable or reusable.
-They challenging part is balancing cost and sustainable choices.
+Companies try to have more sustainable products by making products recyclable or reusable.
+The challenging part is balancing cost and sustainable choices.
 Life cycle thinking allows them to see the best sustainable options but is limited when it comes to pricing these choices.
-Life cycle thinking for businesses entails consideration of where to obtain raw material, how to manufacture the material, transporting, distributing, using, and disposing of the product.
+Life cycle thinking for businesses entails consideration of where to obtain raw material, how to manufacture the material, and transporting, distributing, using, and disposing of the product.
 By looking at all of these phases businesses make the best choices for themselves and the consumer for a lower impact on the environment.